Useful keyboard shortcuts

 To view the keymap configuration, open the Settings/Preferences dialog (Ctrl+Alt+S) and select Keymap.

 DataGrip automatically selects a predefined keymap based on your environment.
-Make sure that it matches the OS you are using or select one that matches shortcuts from another IDE you are used to (for example, Eclipse or NetBeans).
+Make sure that it matches the OS you are using or select the one that matches shortcuts from another IDE or editor you are used to (for example, Eclipse or NetBeans).

 You can modify a copy of any predefined keymap to assign your own shortcuts for commands that you use frequently.